Last Updated: July 21, 2022

-Prior to the advent of these systems the industry was using either a manual scribe or some proprietary solution to remove the excess fiber.
-The next step is a manual airpolish / denubbing to remove the sharp edges before the epoxy can polished off.
-With MT termination there is even more manual process needed to remove the excess fiber and epoxy bead.
+Prior to the advent of these systems, the industry was using either a manual scribe or some proprietary solution to remove the excess fiber.
+The next step is a manual airpolish / denubbing to remove the sharp edges before the epoxy can be polished off.
+With MT termination there is an even more manual process needed to remove the excess fiber and epoxy bead.

-In addition to the need for semi-automated process jobs that increase production yields and performance, the volume increase over the last years requires lower produced cost hence that the emphasize is high at high value MT termination assembly processes.
+In addition to the need for semi-automated process jobs that increase production yields and performance, the volume increase over the last years requires lower produced cost hence that the emphasis is high at high-value MT termination assembly processes.

 SMA connector application